WestonHanners/westonhanners.github.io/pages/about.md

 ![Picture of Weston][1]

-My name is Weston Hanners and I am a Mobile Software Craftsman for [Y Media Labs][2] in Downtown Indianapolis.
+My name is Weston Hanners and I am a Mobile Software Craftsman, Servant Leader for [Y Media Labs][2] in Downtown Indianapolis.

+I specialize in User Interfaces, UX, Accessibility and Design in iOS.

 I have been working with Objective-C since 2010 and Swift since 2014.
 Since then I have had the pleasure of working with many great developers and